firius2010/Verilog-AModelingofanElectrophotonicEmitter-Waveguide-Detector-EWD-SystemCompatiblewithStandardCMOS/README.md

 To import the library into your Cadence environment, follow these steps:

-1. Extract the contents of the file: "ElectrophotonicMacromodels.tar.gz" into the current working directory of your respective Cadence environment.
+1. Extract the contents of the file: "ElectrophotonicMacromodels.zip" into the current working directory of your respective Cadence environment.

 2. Locate the "cds.lib" file in your working directory and add the following line:
 DEFINE ElectrophotonicMacromodels path_to_the_recently_extracted_folder